Emergency Help and Hotlines

 Domestic and Dating Violence

-- Safelink – SafeLink is Massachusetts’ statewide 24/7 toll-free domestic violence hotline.
+SafeLink is Massachusetts’ statewide 24/7 toll-free domestic violence hotline.
 It is for anyone affected by domestic or dating violence.
 Are you worried about someone or do you have questions about abuse?
 Do you recognize warning signs of an unhealthy relationship?
 Do you need help or support?
-Advocates provides non-judgmental support, help with safety planning, and information on resources.
-Advocates are bilingual in English and Spanish.
-They also have access to a service that can provide translation in more than 130 languages.
+Advocates provide non-judgmental support, help with safety planning, and information on resources.
+Advocates are bilingual in English and Spanish and have access to a service that can provide translation in more than 130 languages.